FelixOnline/v2/content/articles/2016-1-29-an-idiots-guide-to-the-us-election.md

 It’s a case of different votes for different folks and all that really.
 Each have pros and cons as although the caucuses usually allow decisions to be made on wider issues aside from the election, they take longer, meaning only the more politically engaged voters in the state turn up.

-In the end all the votes from the  state get tallied up, and the delegates are given out either in a proportional or in a winner\-takes\-all  fashion, depending on the party, state and what time of year it is \(genuinely\).
+In the end all the votes from the  state get tallied up, and the delegates are given out either in a proportional or in a winner-takes-all  fashion, depending on the party, state and what time of year it is (genuinely).

 **Well what’s so special about Iowa then?**

 The Iowa Caucus is the top dog when it comes to caucuses and this largely boils down to the fact that it is first.
-It gained it’s frontrunner position in 1972 due to hotel rooms \(don’t ask\) and tradition/state law means it has now become the first event of the nomination calendar.
+It gained it’s frontrunner position in 1972 due to hotel rooms (don’t ask) and tradition/state law means it has now become the first event of the nomination calendar.

 This means that it has great influence on the trajectory of the whole campaign as it is gives a first indication to see who voters are favouring.
 This can change campaign strategies wildly in some cases, and can even cause participants who fair terribly to drop out all together.